 Restricted Stock.
-A restricted stock award is the grant of shares of Common Stock at a price determined by the GNC Committee (which price may be zero), is nontransferable and unless otherwise determined by the GNC Committee at the time of award, may be forfeited upon termination of employment or service during a restricted period.
-The GNC Committee may restrict the participant's ability to vote the shares of restricted stock and/or receive dividends on such shares.
+A restricted stock award is the grant of shares of our common stock at a price determined by the GNC Committee (which price may be zero), is nontransferable and unless otherwise determined by the GNC Committee at the time of award, may be forfeited upon termination of employment or service during a restricted period.
+The GNC Committee may restrict the participant's ability to vote the shares of restricted stock or receive dividends on such